Aeronautics: Balloon flight

 Meanwhile, the discovery of hydrogen led Joseph Black in c.
 1780 to propose its use as a lifting gas, though practical demonstration awaited a gas-tight balloon material.
 On hearing of the Montgolfier Brothers' invitation, the French Academy member Jacques Charles offered a similar demonstration of a hydrogen balloon.
-Charles and two craftsmen, the Robert brothers, developed a gas-tight material of rubberised silk for the envelope.
+Charles and two craftsmen, the Robert brothers, developed a gas-tight envelope from rubberised silk.
 The hydrogen gas was to be generated by chemical reaction during the filling process.

-The Montgolfier designs had several shortcomings, not least the need for dry weather and a tendency for sparks from the fire to set light to the paper balloon.
+The Montgolfier designs had several shortcomings, not least the need for dry weather and a tendency for sparks from the fire to set the paper balloon alight.
 The manned design had a gallery around the base of the balloon rather than the hanging basket of the first, unmanned design, which brought the paper closer to the fire.
 On their free flight, De Rozier and d'Arlandes took buckets of water and sponges to douse these fires as they arose.
-On the other hand, the manned design of Charles was essentially modern.
+In contrast, Charles's manned design was essentially modern.
 As a result of these exploits, the hot air balloon became known as the Montgolfière type and the gas balloon the Charlière.

 Charles and the Robert brothers' next balloon, La Caroline, was a Charlière that followed Jean Baptiste Meusnier's proposals for an elongated dirigible balloon, and was notable for having an outer envelope with the gas contained in a second, inner ballonet.
 On 19 September 1784, it completed the first flight of over 100 km, between Paris and Beuvry, despite the man-powered propulsive devices proving useless.

 In an attempt the next year to provide both endurance and controllability, de Rozier developed a balloon having both hot air and hydrogen gas bags, a design which was soon named after him as the Rozière.
 The principle was to use the hydrogen section for constant lift and to navigate vertically by heating and allowing to cool the hot air section, in order to catch the most favourable wind at whatever altitude it was blowing.
 The balloon envelope was made of goldbeater's skin.
-The first flight ended in disaster and the approach has seldom been used since.
+The first flight ended in disaster, and the approach has seldom been used since.